-Laser cutting can be achieved on almost any material, due to the expansive range of laser wavelengths and beam powers available.
-A material might reflect visible light, but absorb ultraviolet or infrared.
-This means you can continue to source the best material for your products and still take advantage of the many benefits that laser cutting offers.
+Laser cutting works on almost any material due to the expansive range of laser wavelengths and beam powers.
+For example, a material might reflect visible light but absorb ultraviolet or infrared light.
+As a result, you can continue to source the best material for your products and still take advantage of the many benefits laser cutting offers.

-Laser drilling is also widely used on material as varied as stainless steel and pharmaceutical pills and tablets.
-Depending on the size of the hole, and the tolerances it must meet, drilling can occur by simply boring a hole through the material or trepanning, where the laser makes and initial hole and then increases the size by spiraling in ever-widening circles until the proper size is reached.
-This method can happen on the fly at extreme speeds while materials pass through.
-For instance, our tablet drillers can trepan into pharmaceutical tablets at rates exceeding 150,000 pieces per hour.
+Laser drilling works on a variety of materials—from stainless steel to pharmaceutical pills.
+Depending on the size and tolerance of the hole, drilling can involve simply boring a hole through the material.
+It can also involve trepanning, during which the laser makes an initial hole and then increases the size by spiraling in ever-widening circles.
+We can design trepanning processes to happen On-the-Fly at very high speeds.
+Our tablet drillers, for example, can process up to 140,000 pharmaceutical tablets per hour.

-From engraving golf club heads, to marking serial and batch numbers of miniaturized semiconductors, the ability to place the beam within microns of the same place each and every time makes laser marking the most repeatable process available.
-That means less bad parts, less down time, and more time making the products that drive your business.
+The applications for laser marking are endless—from engraving golf club heads to marking serial numbers on miniaturized semiconductors.
+Our laser systems focus the beam within microns of the same place—making laser marking the most repeatable process available.
+Less bad parts means you have more time to make the products that drive your business.

-Much like laser cutting, the uses for laser welding cover massive applications like ship building and automobile frame construction, to microwelding with beads as small as 0.02 mm.
-CMS Laser has also developed plastic welding system which achieve significant advantages in speed and join size over ultrasonic methods.
+Like laser cutting, the uses for laser welding cover a variety of applications—from automobile frame construction, to micro-welding beads as small as 0.02 millimeters.
+We even offer plastic welding systems, which achieve significant advantages in speed and join size compared to ultrasonic methods.

 Laser welding reaches places human hands cannot at speeds exceeding 200 welds per minute.
 Paired with automated systems, laser welding increases your throughput, lowers manufacturing costs and eliminates the number of rejected parts down your production line.